-- 1. Ensure that all wiring compartment covers are installed correctly. - Ensure that all transmitter wiring meets specifications and that all cable shields are properly terminated. - 3.
-Check the drain wires. - a) Verify that the drain wires from either 4-wire or the 9-wire cable are all properly landed. - b) Verify that the drain wires are landed outside the core processor housing. - c) If the drain wires are landed inside the core processor housing, cover them by the foil shield for their full length until they land under the ground screw. - 4.
-Ensure that all meter components are grounded properly. - 5.
-Evaluate the environment for sources of high electromagnetic interference (EMI) and relocate the transmitter or wiring as necessary. - 6.
-Reboot or power-cycle the transmitter to see if the alert clears. - 7.
+- 1. Reboot or power-cycle the transmitter to see if the alert clears. - 2.
+Evaluate the environment for sources of high electromagnetic interference (EMI) and relocate the transmitter or wiring as necessary. - 3.
+Ensure that all wiring compartment covers are installed correctly. - 4.
+Ensure that all transmitter wiring meets specifications and that all cable shields are properly terminated. - 5.
+Check the drain wires. - a) Verify that the drain wires from either 4-wire or the 9-wire cable are all properly landed. - b) Verify that the drain wires are landed outside the core processor housing. - c) If the drain wires are landed inside the core processor housing, cover them by the foil shield for their full length until they land under the ground screw. - 6.
+Ensure that all meter components are grounded properly. - 7.
 If the alert persists, replace the core processor.

-17.14.14 [024] Program Corrupt (Core Processor)
+17.13.14 [024] Program Corrupt (Core Processor)